MWATelescope/MWAEoR-Pipeline/README.md

   end
 ```

-The Preprocessing stage produces and analyses preprocessed uvfits visibilities.
-If the preprocessed visibilities for an observation are not found in storage, the preprocessing stage schedules a [Birli](https://github.com/MWATelescope/Birli) conversion job on [MWA ASVO](https://asvo.mwatelescope.org/) via [Acacia](https://pawsey.org.au/systems/acacia/) with [Giant Squid](github.com/mwaTelescope/giant-squid).
-The Birli conversion job includes flagging with [AOFlagger](https://gitlab.com/aroffringa/aoflagger).
-Further preprocessing parameters can be configured in nextflow,
+The Preprocessing stage produces and analyses uvfits visibilities that have been preprocessed, flagged and averaged by [Birli](https://github.com/MWATelescope/Birli) via [MWA ASVO](https://asvo.mwatelescope.org/).
+The flag occupancy of the uvfits files are analysed by `flagQA` for the presence of RFI over each coarse channel, and the RMS amplitude of the autocorrelations are measured across frequency and antenna by [`prepVisQA`](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_prepvisqa.py).
+These measures are used to produce a list of outlier antennas, which should be flagged in later stages.

-ASVO wait times can be between a few minutes and a few days, so an exponential backoff is used to wait $2^a$ hours after attempt number $a$ for up to 5 attempts until the conversion job is ready.
-Finally the archive is downloaded with `wget`, hash-validated, and inflated with `tar`.
+If the preprocessed files are not present, the `asvoPrep` process schedules a conversion job on ASVO using [Giant Squid](github.com/mwaTelescope/giant-squid).
+An exponential backoff is used to wait until the conversion job is ready to download from [Acacia](https://pawsey.org.au/systems/acacia/), then the archive is downloaded with `wget`, and hash-validated as it is inflated with `tar`.

-The [prep vis qa script](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_prepvisqa.py) is used to determine bad tiles using outlier analysis.

-Further bad tiles can be specified manually using a tile updates file

-Total flag occupancy of the preprocessed visibilities, as well as the occupancy for each coarse channel is determined by the flagQA step.

-Finally, observations whose flag occupancy is above the defined occupancy threshold are rejected.
+Finally, observations whose flag occupancy is above the configured threshold threshold are rejected.

 ### Direction Independent Calibration